 Theorem

-An n×n matrix with n distinct eigenvalues is diagonalizable.
+An matrix with distinct eigenvalues is diagonalizable.

 Theorem